Dr Jonathan Evans

 I am a fellow of the Higher Education Academy.

-Drawing from cultural studies approaches, my research analyses how people use translation in various forms.
+Situated in the critical humanities and drawing from cultural studies and comparative literature, my research analyses how people use translation in various forms.
 My first book, The Many Voices of Lydia Davis (EUP, 2016) explores how Lydia Davis' translation practice intersects with her work as an author, particularly her responses to her translations and her use of translation as a form of composition.

 My current project, Translating for Change, funded by the AHRC, focuses on the translation and use of LGBT+ cinema in China.
 We analyse the translations and paratextual presentation by fan communities, as well as the role of film festivals and screenings, in order to understand how these translations connect to forms of worldmaking.
 I am Co-Investigator on this project which is led by Ting Guo.
 This project builds on my research on translation as part of fan practices, which includes a British Academy/Newton Fund sponsored project on fan translation in Vietnam with Van Nhan Luong.
 That project analysed the relationship between postcolonial fandoms, access to global culture and translation.

-I am core staff on the Shanghai Jiao Tong Baker Centre Media Translation and Digital Culture Research School and serve on the editorial boards of The Comics Grid and The Journal of Specialised Translation.
+I am core staff on the Baker Centre Media Translation and Digital Culture Research School and serve on the editorial boards of The Comics Grid and The Journal of Specialised Translation (where I am Liaison Editor) and the reading committee of TTR.
+From 2020, I am a member of the AHRC Peer Review College.
 I am an associate member of the Manchester Games Studies Network.
 My work has been published in journals such as The Year's Work in Critical and Cultural Theory, Journal of Adaptation in Film and Performance, Translation Studies, Quaderns: revista de traduccio, Journal of Specialised Translation, Translation and Literature and TTR.
-I reguarly peer review manuscripts for journals and publishers in Translation Studies and Comparative Literature.
+I regularly peer review manuscripts for journals and publishers in Translation Studies and Comparative Literature.

 - Translation Studies, Literature, Film